Shotaro Ashino: Trigger (2015–2017)

-After being trained in the dojo for 6 months, Ashino made his debut for Wrestle-1 on February 13, 2015, defeating Kumagoro.
+After being trained in the dojo for six months, Ashino made his debut for Wrestle-1 on February 13, 2015, defeating Kumagoro.
 In August, Ashino took part in the 2015 Wrestle-1 Grand Prix, defeating Nosawa Rongai in the first round but losing to Manabu Soya in the quarter-finals.
 In late 2015, Ashino formed Trigger (stylised as TriggeR) alongside Masayuki Kono, Shuji Kondo and Hiroki Murase after Kondo turned on longtime partner Kaz Hayashi during a match against Ashino and Murase.
 On November 3, Murase and Ashino unsuccessfully challenged Manabu Soya and Jun Kasai for the Wrestle-1 Tag Team Championship.
 On June 8, 2016, Ashino received his first shot at the Wrestle-1 Championship, unsuccessfully challenging Kai.
 In July, Ashino once again participated in the Wrestle-1 Grand Prix, making it to the semi-finals where he faced Manabu Soya, however, the match was quickly brought to an end after Ashino suffered a legitimate injury to his right leg.
-Ashino took 3 months to recover, and returned in November.
+Ashino took three months to recover, and returned in November.
 In January 2017, after Trigger stablemate Masayuki Kono had successfully defended the Wrestle-1 Championship against Shuji Kondo, Ashino challenged him to a match for the championship.
 On March 20, Ashino defeated Kono to win the championship for the first time in his career.
 After successfully defending the championship against Shuji Kondo on April 19, Ashino left Trigger.

 Enfants Terribles (2017–2020)

 Prior to leaving Trigger, Ashino regularly teamed with Seigo Tachibana and this continued following the split from Trigger.
 On July 12, Ashino and Tachibana defeated Ganeski Tanaka after Yusuke Kodama turned on him mid-match.
 The three men attacked Tanaka and later Daiki Inaba after the match, with Kodama cementing his defection from New Era.
 The trio of Kodama, Ashino and Tachibana would go on to be known as Enfants Terribles.
 At Pro Wrestling Love in Yokohama 2017, Ashino defended his Wrestle-1 Championship against Jiro Kuroshio for his fourth successful defence.
 Following a fifth title defence against Daiki Inaba, a fourth man dubbed Drunk Andy by Ashino joined Enfants Terribles.
 From September 24 until October 2, Ashino teamed with Kodama to take part in the Wrestle-1 Tag League, missing out on a semi-final berth with only one win.
-On October 21, Ashino, Kodama and Tachibana defeated New Era's Jiro Kuroshio, Koji Doi and Kumagoro to win the UWA World Trios Championships.
+On October 21, Ashino, Kodama and Tachibana defeated New Era's Jiro Kuroshio, Koji Doi and Kumagoro to win the UWA World Trios Championship.
 The trio made two successful defences before losing the titles to another New Era trio in Doi, Kumagoro and Takanori Ito on December 2.
 On March 14, 2018, Ashino fell in his eighth Wrestle-1 Championship defence to Manabu Soya.
 At the time of Wrestle-1's closure, Ashino's first Wrestle-1 Championship reign was the longest in the title's history at 359 days, with Ashino making a record seven title defences.